 Since SHaRP was launched, teams have:

-- Hired 155 post-secondary Team Leaders, and 391 secondary student crew members (546 students in total) for a staggering total of approximately 230,000 stewardship hours invested
+- Hired 653 post-secondary and secondary students for a staggering total of approximately 250,000 stewardship hours invested

-- Constructed 100 in-stream weirs and placed 90 tonnes of spawning gravel
+- Constructed over 131 in-stream weirs and placed over 170 tonnes of spawning gravel.

 SHaRP has been resoundingly supported by Surrey Mayors and Councils over its twenty-year history and is well aligned with many aspects of the Social and Environmental Pillars of Surrey’s Sustainability Charter.
 The model, longevity and success of the SHaRP Program is unique to Canadian municipalities.
 The 2015 SHaRP team of 29 post-secondary and high school students will add to the unparalleled 20-year legacy of watershed enhancement and community stewardship with results accumulating each day the program is in operation.